 Zenbeats by Roland is not quite a fully-fledged DAW, but rather more of a cross-platform music creation app that integrates with the Roland ecosystem via the RolandCloud.
 There are various paid tiers of membership which unlock progressively more features; however the basic free version is still pretty powerful and gives you all the music production essentials.

 The free version of Zenbeats comes with a small selection of high-quality instruments and effects, however there is no support to 3rd party VSTs unless you upgrade your membership.
 The gorgeous UI is the standout feature for me, with full touch-screen compatibility when using on a mobile device.

 If you're looking to produce music on a Windows PC, then Cakewalk is probably the best free DAW in terms of features.
 If you're on a Mac, then you can't really go wrong with Garageband.

-As an honourable mention, one DAW that is not free but is incredible value for money at just $60 is Reaper.
+As an honourable mention, you might also want to consider Reaper.
+Is the Reaper DAW free? - well no, however it's incredible value for money at just $60.
 You can even evaluate the full software for 60 days without paying a penny.
 I plan to do a full Reaper DAW review in a later article.

 After a comprehensive list of FREE sample packs? - I've got you covered here.

 Installed your DAW but don't know where to begin?
 Take a look at this article for 15 Beginner Tips for Electronic Music Production.

 I hope you found this post helpful.
 Have a great day and Happy Producing!